danb35/freenas-iocage-caddy/README.md

 ```
 As before, this will serve HTML pages out of `/usr/local/www/html`.
 But unlike the previous example, this Caddyfile will obtain a certificate from Let's Encrypt, renew it automatically, configure TLS, and redirect HTTP to HTTPS.

 The top block here is optional, but recommended.
 The first directive tells Caddy to use the Let's Encrypt staging server.
 Certificates issued by this server won't be trusted by your browser, but you're much less likely to exceed the [rate limits](https://letsencrypt.org/docs/rate-limits/).
-Once you're sure your system is working properly, you can comment it out.
+Once you're sure your system is working properly, you can comment it out (or delete it).
 The second directive is an email address Let's Encrypt can use to notify you of certificate expiration or other major events.
 If things are working properly, you'll very rarely get an email from them.

 In the second block, there are two changes: